Browse Wellness

 But what if we told you there was an activity that could provide the same sense of relaxation without the need for alcohol or Netflix?

-That’s where yoga comes in!
+That’s where yoga therapy comes in!
 Studies have shown that regular yoga practice can help alleviate stress, anxiety, and depression.

 In fact, one study even found that just eight weeks of practicing yoga helped participants reduce their levels of cortisol – the stress hormone – by nearly 30 percent!